How does stamp duty work in Scotland?

 Remember, buying your first home is a significant step, and understanding your tax obligations is essential.
 Take advantage of the relief provided and don't hesitate to use online tools or seek professional advice to make sure you've got everything covered.

-How is Additional Dwelling Supplement Calculated and Paid?
+Additional Dwelling Supplement (ADS)

-What qualifies as an additional dwelling for LBTT purposes?
+What Qualifies as an Additional Dwelling for LBTT Purposes?

-Calculation and payment of the Additional Dwelling Supplement
+Calculation and Payment of the Additional Dwelling Supplement

 For a comprehensive guide on the amendments to the Additional Dwelling Supplement legislation, you can refer to the Scottish Government's official discussion document found [here](link to Scottish Government discussion document - replace with actual link).